 The pictures people shared show common issues that some Streetgains users have reported, especially about when trades happen, how prices change, and how the platform communicates.

-These complaints don’t necessarily mean the platform is doing something wrong, but they do give important information for people who are thinking carefully about whether to use it.
+These complaints don’t necessarily mean Streetgains Technologies Pvt Ltd is doing something wrong, but they do give important information for people who are thinking about whether to trust the firm.

 The user says they get a text or app message at a certain price, but by the time they check, the price has gone up.